Ortoiroid people: Lifeways and material culture

 The Ortoiroid were hunter-gatherers.
 Shellfish remains have been found at Ortoitoid sites indicating that they constituted an important part of the diet.
 This diet also included turtles, crabs, and fish.

 They were known for their lithic technology but did not have ceramics.
 Ortoiroid artifacts include bone spearpoints, perforated animal teeth worn as jewelry, and stone tools, such as manos and metates, net sinkers, pestles, choppers, hammerstones, and pebbles used for grinding.

 Ortoiroid people lived in caves and the open.
 They buried their dead in the soil beneath shell middens.
 Red ochre was found at some sites and may have been used for body paint.

 Decline

 The Ortoiroid were displaced by the Saladoid people in the West Indies.
-In many regions, they disappeared by approximately 400 BCE; however, the Coroso culture survived until 200 CE.
+In many regions, they disappeared by approximately 400 BC; however, the Coroso culture survived until 200 AD.